 The Highway 16 route between Prince George and Prince Rupert has been cut from a minimum of 22 total weekly trips to 14, but will maintain its current daily schedule of at least one trip in each direction.
 Fort St. James will see its weekly schedule of trips to and from Prince George reduced from six to one.

-The minimum frequency along the Prince George-Vancouver route was chopped from three daily trips each way to two per day.
+The board approved reductions for 15 bus routes in the province in an application filed in September by Greyhound Canada Transportation ULC (GCTU).
+The minimum frequency along the Prince George-Vancouver route was chopped from three daily trip each way to two per day.
 Dawson Creek-Prince George was reduced from 24 trips per week to 14, and weekly stops at Bear Lake were cut from 19 to 14.

-Greyhound claims it lost $14.1 million on its scheduled passenger operations in B.C. during the fiscal year that ended March 31, 2012, which exceeded Greyhound's total losses for all of Canada in 2008-09.
-Greyhound cites higher fuel and maintenance costs, reduced ridership, provincial regulations that do not allow rapid responses to changing market and economic conditions, and the existence of unregulated competition from provincial agencies including BC Transit and the Interior and Northern Health Authorities as contributing factors to its losses in B.C.
+Greyhound claims it lost $14.1 million on its scheduled passenger operations in B.C. during the fiscal year that ended March 31, 2012, which exceeded Greyhound's total losses for Canada in 2008-09.
+As reasons for its losses, Greyhound cites higher fuel and maintenance costs, reduced ridership, provincial regulations that do not allow rapid responses to changing market and economic conditions, and the existence of unregulated competition from provincial agencies including BC Transit and the Interior and Northern Health Authorities.